-PO Statement Performance Indicators (PI's) PO 1: Engineering knowledge: Apply the 1.1 Knowledge of Mathematics knowledge of mathematics, science, engineering fundamentals, and an engineering specialization for 1.2 Science the solution of complex engineering problems.
-1.3 Engineering fundamentals 1.4 Engineering specialization PO 2: Problem analysis: Identify, formulate, research literature, and analyze complex 2.1 Research literature engineering problems reaching substantiated 2.2 Mathematics conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO Statement Performance Indicators (PI's) PO 1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization for 1.2 Knowledge of Mathematics Science Engineering fundamentals the solution of complex engineering problems.
+1.4 Engineering fundamentals Engineering specialization PO 2: Problem analysis: Identify, formulate, research literature, and analyze complex 2.1 Research literature engineering problems reaching substantiated 2.2 Mathematics conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 2.3 Natural sciences 2.4 Engineering sciences

-PO 3: Design/Development of Solutions: Design solutions for complex engineering problems and 3.1 Public Health and Safety Considerations design system components or processes that meet the specified needs with appropriate consideration 3.2 Cultural Considerations for public health and safety, and cultural, societal, 3.3 Societal Considerations and environmental considerations.
+PO 3: Design/Development of Solutions: Design solutions for complex engineering problems and 3.1 Public Health and Safety Considerations design system components or processes that meet the specified needs with appropriate consideration 3.2 Cultural Considerations for public health and safety, and cultural, societal, and environmental considerations.
+3.3 Societal Considerations and environmental considerations.
 3.4 Environmental Considerations PO 4: Conduct investigations of complex 4.1 Design of Experiments problems: Use research-based knowledge and research methods including design of experiments, 4.2 Analysis of Data analysis and interpretation of data, and synthesis of 4.3 Interpretation of Data the information to provide valid conclusions.
 4.4 Synthesis of the information PO 5: Modern tool usage: Create, select, and 5.1 Appropriate Techniques apply appropriate techniques, resources, and modern engineering and IT tools including 5.2 Create Resources prediction and modelling to complex engineering 5.3 Modern Engineering activities with an understanding of the limitations.
-5.4 IT Tools PO 6: The engineer and society: Apply reasoning 6.1 Societal Issues informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues 6.2 Health Issues and the consequent responsibilities relevant to the 6.3 Safety Issues professional engineering practice 6.4 Legal or Cultural Issues PO 7: Environment and sustainability: 7.1 Societal contexts Understand the impact of the professional 7.2 Environmental Contexts engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and 7.3 Knowledge for Sustainable Development the need for sustainable development.
-7.4 Need for Sustainable Development 8.1 Ethical Principles PO 8: Ethics: Apply ethical principles and commit 8.2 Professional Ethics to professional ethics and responsibilities and norms of the engineering practice.
+5.4 IT Tools PO 6: The engineer and society: Apply reasoning 6.1 Societal Issues informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues 6.2 Health Issues and the consequent responsibilities relevant to the 6.3 Safety Issues professional engineering practice 6.4 Legal or Cultural Issues 7.1 Societal contexts PO 7: Environment and sustainability: Understand the impact of the professional 7.2 Environmental Contexts engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and 7.3 Knowledge for Sustainable the need for sustainable development.
+Development 7.4 Need for Sustainable Development PO 8: Ethics: Apply ethical principles and commit 8.1 Ethical Principles to professional ethics and responsibilities and 8.2 Professional Ethics Pagnongibilities of Engineering norms of the engineering practice.
 8.3 Responsibilities of Engineering Practice 8.4 Norms of Engineering Practice

-PO 9: Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
-9.2 9.3 Function as IndividualFunction as memberFunction as LeaderMultidisciplinary Settings PO 10: Communication: Communicate effectively on complex engineering activities with the engineering community and with the society at large, such as being able to comprehend and write effective reports and design documentation, make 10.2 Able to Comprehend Write Effective Reports Design Documentation effective presentations, and give and receive clear instructions PO 11: Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's work, as a member and leader in a 11.1 11.2 Make Effective Presentations Leader in Team Project Multidisciplinary team, to manage projects and in multidisciplinary environments.
-11.4 12.1 Engineering and Management Principle Need of Independent Learning PO 12: Life-long learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
-12.3 Learning 12.4 Preparation of Life-Long Learning
+PO 9: Individual and team work: Function 9.1 Function as Individual effectively as an individual, and as a member or 9.2 Function as member leader in diverse teams, and in multidisciplinary settings.
+9.3 Function as Leader 9.4 Multidisciplinary Settings PO 10: Communication: Communicate effectively on complex engineering activities with the 10.1 Able to Comprehend engineering community and with the society at 10.2 Write Effective Reports large, such as being able to comprehend and write effective reports and design documentation, make 10.3 Design Documentation effective presentations, and give and receive clear instructions 10.4 Make Effective Presentations PO 11: Project management and finance: 11.1 Leader in Team Demonstrate knowledge and understanding of the engineering and management principles and apply 11.2 Project these to one's work, as a member and leader in a team, to manage projects and in multidisciplinary 11.3 Multidisciplinary environments.
+11.4 Engineering and Management Principle 12.1 Need of Independent Learning PO 12: Life-long learning : Recognize the need for, and have the preparation and ability to engage Need of Life-Long Learning in independent and life-long learning in the broadest context of technological change.
+12.3 Preparation of Independent Learning 12.4 Preparation of Life-Long Learning